Homeworld 3: Blackbird Interactive’s next space real-time strategy game raises money on Fig

 Gearbox Software and Blackbird Interactive showed a trailer today confirming that Homeworld 3 is in development.
 They also said that Blackbird is raising money for the game on the Fig crowdfunding service.

-Blackbird was founded by Rob Cunningham, the original art director for Homeworld, which was first published by Sierra and developed by Relic Entertainment for release in 1999.
-Homeworld 2 debuted in 2003, and so it’s been a long wait for the next full sequel.
+Blackbird’s founder is Rob Cunningham, the original art director for Homeworld.
+Relic Entertainment developed this sci-fi real-time strategy game in 1999, and Sierra published it.
+Homeworld 2 came out in 2003, and Sierra published it as well.
 Gearbox Software, the maker of Borderlands 3, now owns the intellectual property, and it will be the publisher.

-Homeworld has always been about real-time space battles with huge numbers of fighters and capital ships, sort of like the space battle at the end of Star Wars: The Return of the Jedi.
-The new game will have everything from tiny interceptors, to large capital ship battles, all the way to massive dreadnaughts dwarfing the fleet.
+Homeworld has always been about real-time space battles with huge numbers of fighters and capital ships, sort of like the Battle of Endor at the end of Star Wars: The Return of the Jedi.
+The new game will have everything from tiny interceptors to large capital ship battles, along with massive dreadnaughts that dwarf a fleet.

 In a post on Fig, the companies said that “Homeworld 3 is the true sequel to the legendary space-faring RTS.”
 The game will return “the series to its roots with a gripping continuation of the story, fully 3D combat, and the classic RTS elements you expect.”

-The game is already in pre-production, and preorders are available on Fig. Blackbird said the project is “incredibly early” and so fans have a chance to impact the game’s development.
+The game is already in preproduction, and preorders are available on Fig. Blackbird said the project is “incredibly early” and so fans have a chance to impact the game’s development.
 The company made the announcement ahead of PAX West, the big fan event in Seattle.

 “This is your chance to tell us what you expect of Homeworld 3, including its features, priorities, and even what the collector’s edition will include,” Blackbird said.
 “We’ll share the data we’ve received from you throughout the game’s development and show how its influenced the scope and priorities of Homeworld 3.
 It’s a unique experience that only Fig can offer and we’re excited for the most open development process in both Blackbird’s and Gearbox’s history.
 Of course, because it’s Fig, there’s the unique opportunity to invest in Homeworld 3’s success.
 You don’t just get the game.
 You get a chance to profit too.
 If you’re not into it, no worries.
 We’ll see you at launch later down the line.”